ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-system-security-plan.md

 The HybridSystem is intended to achieve a PROTECTED standard and raise Australian Government agencies cyber security posture.
 The HybridSystem details technology and configuration settings to deploy a hybrid Microsoft 365 solution for Agencies wanting to integrate with their existing on-premises environment.

-Note: The Microsoft 365 suite includes multiple products including Windows 10, Office 365 and Enterprise Mobility + Security (EM+S).
+Note: The Microsoft 365 suite includes multiple products including Windows 10, Microsoft 365 and Enterprise Mobility + Security (EM+S).

 ### System boundary

 The boundary of the system is the subscription level of the Microsoft 365 implementation and the Agency’s on-premises servers (Exchange, SharePoint, Configuration Manager and Active Directory) the HybridSystem leverages.
-The tenancy and all Microsoft 365 components (including both Azure and Office 365 hosted services), the transport of data between the endpoint devices and cloud services along with the endpoint devices themselves are included within the system.
+The tenancy and all Microsoft 365 components (including both Azure and Microsoft 365 hosted services), the transport of data between the endpoint devices and cloud services along with the endpoint devices themselves are included within the system.
 Network components are not considered to be part of the system.

 As shown in Figure 1 the system therefore includes:

-* Office 365 (including Azure AD)
+* Microsoft 365 (including Azure AD)
 * Multi-Factor Authentication (MFA)
 * Subscription and its management
 * Tenancy and its management